Read why I think the term Human Resources (HR) is out of date and out of touch

 You get a good understanding of an organisation’s commitment to its people by examining the workplace culture.

-Culture can be thought of as the character of a company and like personality it comes from its values, beliefs, behaviors and practices.
-In other words it's found in its systems and procedures including training and development, rewards and recognition, the working environment and communication channels.
+Culture can be thought of as the character of a company and, like personality, it is driven through its values, beliefs, behaviors and practices.
+In other words, it's found in its systems and procedures including training and development, rewards and recognition, the working environment and communication channels.

 And so full circle.